Why study this course

 We provide exciting and challenging teaching in order to help you succeed in a competitive environment.
 Our teaching is informed and led by research, so you will learn about the latest ideas from scholars who are contributing to the development of their specialist subjects.

-The teaching is usually delivered through the medium of lectures and seminars which provide you with the opportunity to discuss the subject matter in detail within groups, with all modules in the School of Welsh being taught through the medium of Welsh.
+For Welsh, the teaching is usually delivered through both lectures and seminars which provide you with the opportunity to discuss the subject matter in detail within groups, with all modules being taught through the medium of Welsh.
 However, there is also an important role to be played by one-on-one tutorials, workshops and language classes (especially for students following the second language route).

-Music modules teaching methods include lectures, seminars, practicals, one-to-one tutorials, rehearsals and ensemble instrumental tuition.
+Teaching methods on Music modules include lectures, seminars, practicals, one-to-one tutorials, rehearsals and instrumental tuition.
 You will also undertake independent study and research, with guidance from tutors.

 How will I be supported?